Pita factorisation in operadic categories: Decomposition spaces

 The $\dd_1$-fibre is the groupoid $G_1$ of all factorisations of $f$ and fibrewise order-preserving quasibijections between them at the middle object.
 More precisely this groupoid has objects as the columns in the next diagram, and morphisms given by the horizontal map $\sigma$, forming altogether a \fop diagram:

 The other groupoid $G_2$ in play is the fibre over $\dd_2(p)$.
 Recall that $\dd(p)$ is the locally order-preserving chain

 so the $\dd_1$-fibre over it is the groupoid of factorisations

-Checking that the two groupoids are equivalent boils down to the following lemma, which we separate out since it clarifies the connections between decomposition space property and strict factorisability. \end{proof}
+Checking that the two groupoids are equivalent boils down to the following lemma, which we separate out since it clarifies the connections between the decomposition-space property and strict factorisability. \end{proof}

-The following can be seen as a converse to Proposition~\ref{hitrayadiagramma}. \begin{lemma} In a strictly factorisable operadic category let $C_1$ be the category Then there is an adjunction between the category $C_1$ of factorisations $f = f_2 \circ f_3$ whose morphisms are \fop diagram like (\ref{C1}) and the category $C_2$ of factorisations $\eta(f_2)= eh$ like (\ref{C2}) with order preserving $e$, whose counit is an identity and unit is the quasibijection $\pi(f_2).$ In particular, if all quasibijections are invertible this adjunction is an equivalence.
+The following lemma can be seen as a converse to Proposition~\ref{hitrayadiagramma}.
+Fix a morphism $f$ in a strictly factorisable operadic category.
+Let $C_1$ be the category whose objects are factorisations $f = f_2 \circ f_3$ and whose morphisms are \fop diagrams

-\end{lemma} \begin{proof} First of all observe that the category $C_2$ is discrete.
-Indeed, since $w$ is a \fop quasibijection and $e$ and $\bar{e}$ are both order preserving it follows that if $w$ exists it must be an identity.
-This observation simplifies the rest of the proof.
+Let $C_2$ be the category whose objects are factorisations $\eta(f)= e\circ h$ with order-preserving $e$ and whose morphisms are diagrams (\ref{C2}).
+Note that $C_2$ is actually discrete.
+Indeed, since $w$ is a \fop quasibijection and $e$ and $\tilde{e}$ are both order-preserving, it follows that if $w$ exists it must be an identity.